atkison/CyberSecurityClub/SPOTW/README.md

 # Security Product of the Week
-Every week we will breifly talk about a product that helps with security, privacy, anonymity, etc. There are many great products out there and talking about one or two every week will help learn about them all.
+Every week we will breifly talk about a product that helps with security, privacy, anonymity, etc. There are many great products out there and talking about one or two every week will help learn about a lot of them.
 You might even love some of these products and start using them every day!

 ## Products and Our Ratings
 Meeting on 1/21/21<br>